IIIF/api/source/presentation/4.0/model.md

 ## Classes

 The following sub-sections define the classes used in the IIIF Presentation Data Model.
-The properties and relationships of the classes are defined in the following section, including which classes they are able to be used with.
 Only the semantics and core structural requirements are defined within this section, along with any deviations from other specifications that the classes might be drawn from.

-Each class has a

-The descriptions also do not define how the classes are used, which is done in the Presentation API Overview.
+The descriptions do not define how the classes are used together, which is done in the Presentation API Overview.

+The name of each class is given at the top of its definition below.
+The exact string _MUST_ be used as the value of `type` in the JSON for the class.

 ### Collection
 {: #Collection}